Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Method

 \subsection{Attention Pooling}

-Pooling operations integrate information over the spatial dimensions of a feature map $\v{F}$ with size $H\times W \times D$, to obtain a vector $\v{p}$, assumed to have the necessary representative power for image-level classification. \remove{In average pooling the mean of $\v{p}$ is computed using $s$ ($s = hw$) samples in the feature map.} For average pooling, the $d$-dimensional vector $\v{p}$ is simply the per-channel mean of $\v{F}$:
+Pooling operations integrate information over the spatial dimensions of a feature map $\v{F}$ with size $H\times W \times D$, to obtain a vector $\v{p}$, assumed to have the necessary representative power for image-level classification. {For average pooling, the $d$-dimensional vector $\v{p}$ is simply the per-channel mean of $\v{F}$:

-Attention map serve to increase the representative power of $\v{p}$. \remove{We propose to compute the Hadamard product of each attention map $\v{a}_i$ with $\v{F}$, which results in a re-sampled feature map $\v{F'}$ with $s'$ samples.
-Pooling using the re-sampled $s'$ samples means that specific regions can be emphasized or ignored, depending on the attention map.
-In this way, we can improve the robustness of the feature vector $\v{p}$.} To that end, we first expand the dimension of the feature map $\v{F}$ using the attention maps.
+} {Attention map serve to increase the representative power of $\v{p}$.} To that end, we first expand the dimension of the feature map $\v{F}$ using the attention maps.
 We denote the expanded feature vector as $\v{F'}$ with size $H \times W \times M \times D$, computed as

 with $\odot$ the Hadamard product over the spatial dimensions $h$ and $w$.
 The $M$ attention maps determine from which image regions features are be emphasized, respectively ignored.

 This simple formulation allows the new feature map $\v{F'}$ to be used together with a range of pooling operations, including traditional first order pooling, low-rank bilinear pooling and covariance pooling approximations.